Poeschl-HomeAssistant-Addons/repository/README.md

 These addons will not be updated anymore.
 Feel free to fork them.

-- Docker Container Stats - Lightwight monitoring of all the running docker containers.
+- Docker Container Stats - Lightweight monitoring of all the running docker containers.
-- OWASP ZAP - A security testing tool with MITM funtionality.
+- OWASP ZAP - A security testing tool with MITM functionality.
 - mitmproxy - A simple MITM proxy to trace network requests.

 ## Installation

 To install any of the add-ons offered in this repository, you must first add its repository URL to your Home Assistant instance.
-To do so, click the following button
+To do so, click the following button:

 [![Add repository to your Home Assistant instance.][repository-badge]][repository-url]

-or manually add the the following repository URL in the Home Assistant add-on store:
+or manually add the following repository URL in the Home Assistant add-on store:

 `https://github.com/Poeschl-HomeAssistant-Addons/repository`